Frequently Asked Questions

 When was NBA started?

-In 1886, Sarah Matilda Hart Younkin brought together five women in the basement of a local Christian Church (Disciples of Christ) congregation to pray and consider how they could respond to the needs on their doorsteps and in their communities.
+In February 1886, Sarah Matilda Hart Younkin brought together five other women in the basement of a local Christian Church (Disciples of Christ) congregation to pray and consider how they could respond to the needs on their doorsteps and in their communities.
+Missouri officially granted an organizational charter to "The Benevolent Association of the Christian Church" on March 10, 1887.
 From these humble beginnings and led by the faithful commitments of many Disciples, the NBA is about "creating communities of compassion and care."
 This ethos of healing care and faithful service is evident in our name as well.
 Our benevolent work links acts of kindness and care with a passion for justice.

 What is the mission of NBA?